checksss/akairo-bot/README.md

 * In .env, please set the AUTHOR field to `329651188641431574`.
 If you wish to change it, change it to a valid Discord user's ID.

 ## Using TSC
-If you want to run a pre-transpiled version of this, navigate to ./dist/ then run `node bot.ts`.
+If you want to run a pre-transpiled version of this, navigate to ./dist/ then run `node bot.js`.
 Otherwise, you can run `tsc -p ./tsconfig.json`, `cd dist`, then `node bot.js`.

 ## Usage